Dissertation support from Skills for Learning

 Attend a Dissertations Workshop

 For more tips and information, come along to a Skills for Learning dissertations workshop.
 Your friendly Academic Skills Tutors will focus on dissertation content, style and language.
-It’s also the perfect opportunity to ask your burning dissertation-related questions, so come along and say ‘Hi’!
-Just book your place via MyHub.
+It’s also the perfect opportunity to ask your burning dissertation-related questions.
+Look out for the sessions and book your place via MyHub.